LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/MicrosoftBotFramework.md

   </tr>
   <tr>
     <td>Multiple Activities (Optional)</td>
     <td>The connector normally only waits on the first response activity send by the bot and pass it to the customer.
 If you intent to send multiple activities with the same `ReplyToId` you need to activate this feature.
-The value describes the maximum time in milliseconds that is allowed to pass between two activities before.
-After this time the connector regards the request as handled</td>
+The value describes the maximum time in milliseconds that is allowed to pass between two activities.
+After this time has elapsed, the connector will regard the request as handled</td>
     <td>1000</td>
   </tr>
   </tbody>